Harrington College of Design

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Harrington College of Design are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Harrington College of Design are Surgeons, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, Dentists, and Physicians

 The most specialized majors at Harrington College of Design are Visual & Performing Arts (59 degrees awarded) and Computer and Information Sciences and Support Services (0 degrees) (as of 2017).